uneeb125/obsidian-notes/5th Semester/Assignments/PTDU/Presentation 2/Script.md

-Hello there I will be outlining some of the problems at
+Hello there I will be outlining some of the problems faced by twitter.
+E